 Only members of the fd-administrator group can view transaction reports.
 To allow a user to view transaction reports, make users member of the fd-administrator group.
 For instructions about making a user a member of an AEM group, see User, Group and Access Rights Administration.

-Transactions are cached in-memory before being stored to the repository.
+Transactions are cached in memory before being stored in the repository.
+The process is followed to ensure that there are no frequent writes to the repository.
 By default, the caching period (Transaction Flush Period) is set to 60 seconds.
+You can change the default period to suit your environment.
 Perform the following steps to change the default caching period:

 Reverse replication copies transaction data to the default outbox of the author instances.
 You can place transaction data in a custom outbox.
 Perform the following steps to specify a custom outbox: